-Income increased in 2019 with a significant new multi-year gift committed to support for vulnerable elderly people and an increase in the level of giving to Forgotten children.
-The Fund sees an ongoing trend of restrictions in giving, which enable donors to see the impact of their work, however, this also needs careful management from a grants perspective.
+Income increased in 2020 with additional donations, including a gift restricted to helping grantees manage and recover from the COVID crisis.
+This was fully spent in-year.
+The Fund sees an ongoing trend of restrictions in giving, which enable donors to see the impact of their work.
+However, this also needs careful management from a grants perspective.
 Where possible the Fund encourages thematic or loose restriction to ensure flexibility in supporting those organisations most in need.

 A percentage of all donations goes towards supporting the Fund's activities.
-We strive to keep costs as low as possible, and currently that figure stands at 10%.
+We strive to keep costs as low as possible; currently that figure stands at 10%.

-The Fund continues to receive the bulk of its support from a small number of committed donors, and is working to expand the reach of its fundraising via its network of Trustees and senior supporters, primarily led by the volunteer Chief Executive.
-An overhaul of communications style and procedures to improve outreach in 2019 saw a modest rise in lower level support from new sources, an area that will continue to be a focus.
+The Fund continues to receive the bulk of its support from a small number of committed donors, and is working to expand the reach of its fundraising via its network of trustees and senior supporters, primarily led by the volunteer Chief Executive.

-The increase in the level of donations in the year allowed for the charitable activities for the Fund to more than double.
-This included direct grant giving of \$2.1m and several new collaborations with partners to scale their work and reach more vulnerable elderly and forgotten children in particular.
-Support costs also increased as the growth in both the number of donations and grant giving required modest additional resources.
+The increase in the level of donations in the year allowed for the charitable activities for the Fund to increase further from 2019.
+This included direct grant giving of \$2.87m and enabled the Fund to be flexible in meeting the increased needs of the pandemic through a higher than normal number of off-cycle/emergency grants.
+Support costs were lower than budgeted and than in 2019, as COVID-19 meant that many planned events and field visits were unable to take place.
 Overhead costs have remained below the 10% target.

-The Fund was able to re-build reserve levels during the year, in line with strategy, and to increase the flexibility of the organisation through higher levels of unrestricted funding than in the previous year and to enhance the overall sustainability and robustness through an increase in total reserves.
-With the ongoing impact of COVID-19 on fundraising activities at the Fund in 2020, this increase in reserves, to cover 1 year of operating costs and unrestricted grants, positions the Fund well to continue its activities through difficult circumstances.
+The Fund was able to continue to re-build reserve levels during the year, in line with strategy, to increase the flexibility of the organisation through marginally higher levels of unrestricted funding than in the previous year and to enhance the overall sustainability and robustness through an increase in total reserves.
+With the impact of COVID-19 on fundraising activities at the Fund in 2020 and into 2021, this increase in reserves, to cover one year of operating costs and unrestricted grants, positions the Fund well to continue its activities through difficult circumstances.